bicouy0/ajax-chosen/README.md

 This plugin exposes a new jQuery function named `ajaxChosen` that we call on a `select` element.

-The first argument is an option parameter for the jQuery $.ajax function that can (optionally) be augmented with ajaxChosen specific parameters.
-The `success` callback is optional.
+The first argument is an option parameter for the plugin specific parameters

 ajaxChosen specific parameters are: